How Car Salesman Get Paid – Commission Sales

 If the car salesman earns under the draw amount in total commissions, they will not receive a commission check.
 This will put a car salesman “in the hole” or “in the bucket” with the dealership.

-What is a Guarantee?
+What is a Car Salesman Guarantee?

-Based on my experience in the car business and nationwide statistics, the following are income averages based on below, average and top performing car salesman.
+Based on my experience in the car business and nationwide statistics, the following are income averages based on below-average and top-performing car salesman.

 Consider a Different Career Car Salesman’s Pay

-$0.00 - $20,000.00 a year - A car salesman within this category of pay is considered to be severely under performing or just not trying to succeed.
-They may have a poor attitude, scared to talk to customers, or does not follow directions very well.
 Retail car sales may not be a correct fit for this individual.
-If a car salesman stays in this category too long, the dealership's Management will send them packing.
+If a car sales clerk stays in this category too long, the dealership’s management will send them packing.

 Below Average Car Salesman’s Pay

-After a little success under their belt, individuals in this pay range will sometimes believe their "smarter” than they really are and start cutting corners in the sales process.
+After some success, individuals in this pay range will sometimes believe they’re “smarter” than they are and start cutting corners in the sales process.

-Average Car Salesman's Pay
+Average Car Salesman Pay

-These individuals are usually selling a car or doing something to sell a car while at the dealership with very little down time.
-They set appointments, and follow up with their customers; they still rely on walk-in traffic but not as the first choice.
+These individuals usually sell a car or do something to sell a vehicle while at the dealership with minimal downtime.
+They set appointments and follow up with their customers; they still rely on walk-in traffic, but not as the first choice.

-Above Average Car Salesman's Pay
+Above Average Car Salesman Pay